 OCCASIONALLY, I am given an opportunity to take on a one-day gig and pick up a little pocket money.
-So far, my favorite has been a serving on a couple of mock-juries, which I am not at liberty to discuss.
-I have been a patient for a psychiatric grad student: I warned her in advance that she would get nowhere with me.
-She had been bawling like the proverbial baby while reliving some childhood traumas!
+So far, my favorite has been a serving on a couple of mock-juries.
+I have also been a patient for a psychiatric grad student: I warned her in advance that she would get nowhere with me.
+Of course, she had been bawling like a baby while reliving some childhood traumas!
 1

 Recently, I took part in an exercise where a technique was being tested by a local health-oriented business to see if they wanted to incorporate it into their routine.
 More than twenty volunteers stood on a line.

 We had been selected randomly, so various backgrounds and current statuses were represented.